spiwokv/anncolvar/README.rst

 News
 ====

-August 2020: Support for Python 2.7 terminated, used Python 3.
+August 2020: Support for Python 2.7 terminated, use Python 3.

 Current master vsersion makes it possible to use ANN module of recent master version of Plumed.